 The Federal Uniformed Services Employment and Reemployment Rights Act (USERRA), codified at 38 U.S.C.
 4301 et seq. provides enhanced leave rights and job protections for employees absent for military duty.

 University employees who are called to full-time active duty or who must fulfill Reserve or National Guard training requirements are eligible for leave benefits described in this section.
 Military leave provisions include military leave with and without pay.

 The request for military leave should be made as soon as possible under the circumstances of the order.
-The department must complete and submit a Change or Separation Form (PER-39) (pdf) to Human Resources, together with a copy of the military order or duty document.
+The department must complete and submit a Change or Separation Form (PER-39) to Human Capital Services, together with a copy of the military order or duty document.

-Military leave not requested as prescribed in this policy will not be approved unless the employee provides satisfactory evidence of extenuating circumstances to Human Resources via the department/unit head.
+Military leave not requested as prescribed in this policy will not be approved unless the employee provides satisfactory evidence of extenuating circumstances to Human Capital Services via the department/unit head.

 Each employee in a leave-earning position will be granted military leave without pay or, at the employee's request, granted accrued vacation leave for induction, entrance, or examination into a Reserve or National Guard unit.
 Upon completion of the induction, entrance, or examination, the employee is to return to work.

 Military leave is included in the employee's length of service when documented by a DD-214.
 No paid leave will be earned or accrued while on military leave without pay.

 For purposes of this policy, any reference to the military Reserve of the United States is considered to include members of the National Guard.